wilsonliaows/docs/connectors/servicenow/create.md

 The output of this action is the full set of columns from the selected table.
 All default and custom columns are supported.
 The output fields will be displayed only after a table is provided, either by selecting a table from the pick list or by providing the full table name.

 ## Create record using a template
-This action creates a single row into any table in your ServiceNow instance by applying a template to the newly created record.
-Using a template simplifies the process of creating new records by populating fields automatically.
+This action creates a single record into any table in your ServiceNow instance by applying a template to the newly created record.
+Using a template simplifies the process by populating fields automatically.

 ![Create record using a template action](/assets/images/connectors/servicenow/create-record-using-template-action.png) *Create record using a template action*